 Telehealth nurses use technology like telephones and smartphones to assist patients remotely.
 Learn more about this exciting career and what you need to do to join it.

 Telehealth nurses are registered nurses (RNs) who use telecommunications technology to provide patient care.
-While telehealth has been around for many decades, modern technological advances have helped the field to grow and reach more patients than ever before.
+While telehealth has been around for many decades, modern technological advances have helped the field grow and reach more patients.

 Telehealth nursing is on the rise, but is it the right profession for you?

-In this article, you’ll learn more about telehealth nursing, including the duties, salary, and job outlook you can expect as a professional in the field.
-You’ll also explore what telehealth nursing actually looks like in the real world, how to become a telehealth nurse yourself, and find some recommended online courses that can help you gain job-relevant skills today.
+Learn more about telehealth nursing, including the duties, salary, and job outlook you can expect as a professional in the field.
+Explore what telehealth nursing looks like in the real world, how to become a telehealth nurse yourself, and find some recommended online courses to help you gain job-relevant skills today.

 Though their work differs somewhat from nurses providing in-person care, telehealth nurses are registered nurses (RNs) with the same training and expertise as their offline counterparts.
-While telehealth provides nurses with the opportunity to work remotely and with a flexible schedule, it also has the potential to provide health care access to geographically remote patients, lower medical costs, and cut down on the time it takes to receive care.
+While telehealth allows nurses to work remotely and with a flexible schedule, it also can provide health care access to geographically remote patients, lower medical costs, and cut down on the time it takes to receive care.

 Triaging with patients over the phone by using their medical histories and descriptions of their conditions.

-Using telehealth technologies to conduct remote patient monitoring and collect critical health data, such as blood pressure and heart rate.
+Telehealth technologies are used to conduct remote patient monitoring and collect critical health data, such as blood pressure and heart rate.

 Managing chronic ailments like diabetes and heart disease.